Interdepartmental Graduate Program in Biomedical Sciences Student Handbook

 The UCR School of Medicine (SOM) is committed to a positive learning environment to educate and support our graduate students, medical students and residents.
 Each of us has a responsibility to uphold the SOM values, and to create a respectful and inclusive learning environment.

-SOM has developed policies outlining the process of reporting and responding to allegations of student mistreatment (please see SOM website for policy 950-01-006 detailing the Student Grievance Committee and SOM appeal processes).
+SOM has developed policies outlining the process of reporting and responding to allegations of student mistreatment (please see policy 950-02-004 detailing the Student Grievance Committee and SOM appeal processes).
 In addition, the UCR School of Medicine is committed to a policy of non-retaliation and will take appropriate steps to protect individuals who raise concerns in good faith.

 - The first step in addressing conflicts is often for students to consult with faculty advisors/major professors.